faulander/720dl/README.md

 # 720dl

 Webcrawler for 720pier.ru which downloads torrentfiles from a given overview (seachresult, Category etc.) link or from RSS-Feeds.
 Doesn't re-download old torrents.
-Can include or exclude searchterms and old rss entries.
+Can include or exclude searchterms and old entries.

-## Needs:
 - pdm (https://github.com/pdm-project/pdm)
 - Python >= 3.10